An Incendiary Statement?

 *This article was originally posted at Kevin’s website www.kevinstilley.com and was used by permission.

-Russell Moore, President of the Ethics and Religious Liberty Commission of the Southern Baptist Commission tweeted the following comment shortly after a Staten Island grand jury decided not to indict a New York police offer in the death of Eric Garner.
+Russell Moore, President of the Ethics and Religious Liberty Commission of the Southern Baptist Commission tweeted the following comment shortly after a Staten Island grand jury decided not to indict a New York police officer in the death of Eric Garner.

 And then the Ethics and Religious Liberty Commission of the Southern Baptist Convention issued a press release in which Moore wrote: